 she tongay and tongay about daoure

 and all that’s left is char and sand

 loud cries the lost garrall

 ~ from 'Budan’ (Bird) by Bailey, Year 10, Poetry in First languages Gundungurra

 The powerful poems of First Nations students were published on a grand scale on bus backs as part of the Poetry in First Languages (PIFL) Gundungurra program.
 First initiated in 2018, Red Room Poetry's bus back campaign stems from Poetic Moments, which amplifies newly-created poems on buses, planes and trains, murals and buildings.

-In 2019 the bus back initiative was a collaboration between Red Room Poetry's PIFL Gundugurra program, NSW Government's Saving our Species (SoS) program and Wingecarribee Shire Council.
+In 2019 the bus-back initiative was a collaboration between Red Room Poetry's PIFL Gundungurra program, NSW Government's Saving our Species (SoS) program and Wingecarribee Shire Council.
 The project aimed to present a poetic and environmental learning project for young First Nations students on Gundungurra Country in the Year of Indigenous Languages.

-First Nations students, Jake and Grace, who were involved in the PIFL Gundugurra workshops (Southern Highlands NSW) were excited to see their poems about endangered black cockatoos published on the back of buses.
+First Nations students, Jake and Grace, who were involved in the PIFL Gundungurra workshops (Southern Highlands NSW) were excited to see their poems about endangered black cockatoos published on the back of buses.

 Read more and see the photos